commercial calculation table | 9 Exercises

 States :

 The company "Automobiles Lyon Sélection" sells an electric car model.
-The purchase cost excluding VAT of a car is €20, and the sale price excluding VAT is set at €000.
-The company wants to calculate margins and anticipate the effects on future sales.
-The applicable VAT rate is 25%.
+The purchase price (excluding VAT) of the car is €20,000, and the selling price (excluding VAT) is set at €25,000.
+The company wants to calculate profit margins and anticipate the effects on future sales.
+The applicable VAT rate is 20%.

 Work to do :